-If you run a business in the Netherlands, Dutch government inspectors may visit your company.
-For instance, inspections are being carried out by SZW Inspectorate (Inspectie SZW), the Dutch Tax and Customs Administration, the fire department and municipal or provincial authorities.
-They will check whether you comply with the law, for example regarding fire safety, environmental safety and working conditions.
+Do you run a business in the Netherlands?
+Dutch government inspectors may visit your company for an inspection.
+For instance, inspections are being carried out by the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA), the Dutch Tax and Customs Administration, the fire department and municipal or provincial authorities.
+They will check if you comply with the law, for example on fire safety, environmental safety, and working conditions.

 Important inspection organisations

 A number of organisations that may visit your business are:

 - Authority for Consumers and Markets

 - Dutch Tax and Customs Administration

 - Human Environment and Transport Inspectorate